native-api/pyenv/README.md

 The simplicity of pyenv makes it easy to temporarily disable it, or uninstall from the system.

-1. To **disable** pyenv managing your Python versions, simply remove the `pyenv init` invocations from your shell startup configuration.
-This will remove pyenv shims directory from `PATH`, and future invocations like `python` will execute the system Python version, as it was before pyenv.
+1. To **disable** Pyenv managing your Python versions, simply remove the `pyenv init` invocations from your shell startup configuration.
+This will remove Pyenv shims directory from `PATH`, and future invocations like `python` will execute the system Python version, as it was before Pyenv.

   `pyenv` will still be accessible on the command line, but your Python apps won't be affected by version switching.

-2. To completely **uninstall** pyenv, perform step (1) and then remove its root directory.
+2. To completely **uninstall** pyenv, remove _all_ configuration lines for it from your shell startup configuration, and then remove its root directory.
 This will **delete all Python versions** that were installed under `` $(pyenv root)/versions/ `` directory:
     ```sh
     rm -rf $(pyenv root)
     ```
-   If you've installed pyenv using a package manager, as a final step perform the pyenv package removal.
+   If you've installed Pyenv using a package manager, as a final step, perform the Pyenv package removal.
 For instance, for Homebrew:

         brew uninstall pyenv